PabloGallazzi/java-spring/README.md

 ## This is the repository for the TACS assignment.

+To be able to use Marvel's API read [this](https://github.com/PabloGallazzi/java-spring/wiki/Usage-of-Marvel's-API)

 For detailed information about the API see the [wiki](https://github.com/PabloGallazzi/java-spring/wiki)

 For usage information see the [API-usage-examples](https://github.com/PabloGallazzi/java-spring/wiki/API-usage-examples)